This handbook provides a comprehensive overview of feminist approaches to questions of violence, justice, and peace.

 Part I: Methodologies and Genealogies

-1. Genealogies and Thinkers in Feminist Peace Research Annick T.R.
+1. Genealogies of Feminist Peace Research: Themes, Thinkers, and Turns Annick T.R.
 Wibben

 2. Feminist Care Ethics: Contributions to Peace Theory Tove Pettersen